 Still feels like a proper 911, but only delivers those familiar sensations when you’re driving hard

 If stepping inside the 992’s cabin suggests an increased air of maturity next to those of previous 911s, then the driving experience continues this initial observation.
 While still undoubtedly a 911, it now takes just a little more digging to unearth qualities that were previously much closer to the surface.

 This may, at first, be a little disappointing for some 911 diehards.
-Particularly until a manual gearshift arrives, the 992 feels just a little less tactile than the 991 it replaces, delivering fewer sensations through seat, steering and pedals, and its petrol particulate filter-muffled exhausts delivering less flat-six fizz through to the cabin.
+Particularly as the 992 feels just a little less tactile than the 991 it replaces, delivering fewer sensations through seat, steering and pedals, and its petrol particulate filter-muffled exhausts delivering less flat-six fizz through to the cabin.
 Driven at a moderate pace, everything feels just a little too ‘normal’, as if you’re in a downsized Panamera rather than a 911 – still a level above many cars, but no longer as characteristically ‘911’.